umanitoba-cssa/ctf-2025/challenges/binexp-poison-in-the-wells-2/README.md

 - Enter this command in your terminal: `ssh guest@poison-in-the-wells-2.ctf.umanitobacssa.ca -p 30202`
 - Enter this password when prompted: `ctf2025!`

+*A copy of the server software and source code is provided for your reference.
+The binary is identical to the hosted version, however the flag can only be found in the hosted version of the program.*

 ## Hints
 1. The authorization level gets checked in the process_input function after typing the details command.
 Is there some other way to call the details function?
 2. The process_input function returns back to the main function after each command before getting called again.
 Is there something we can do to "return" somewhere else?